 - Influenza and pneumococcal vaccines;

-- Vitamins and minerals supplements provided it is medically prescribed by the physician for prevention and treatment of disease, illness or injury;
+- Vitamins and minerals supplements provided the physician medically prescribed them for prevention and treatment of disease, illness, or injury;

 - Medical supplies and equipment such as eyeglasses, hearing aids, dentures, prosthetics, artificial bone replacements like steel, walkers, crutches, wheelchairs whether manual or electric-powered, canes/quad canes, geriatric diapers, and other essential medical supplies, accessories, and equipment by or for senior citizen.

 - Medical devices used or consumed during check-ups or confinement or to be used during the recovery at home or for monitoring of a particular disease or to aid the maintenance of treatment provided the physician prescribed the use of such medical devices;